 And I would delay and procrastinate.

-And then finally they do the same routine every time.
+And then finally, they do the same routine every time.

-My father would all of a sudden start pulling out his totes from the closet and acting, acting like he was going to go out and do it himself.
+My father would all of a sudden start pulling out his totes from the closet and acting like he was going to go out and do it himself.

-He was never gonna do it.
+He was never going to do it.

-You're gonna live with that?
+You're going to live with that?

-You're gonna be happy with that.
+You're going to be happy with that?

-Yeah, I my three daughters are gone, one serving the Air Force in Hawaii, one's a defense contractor in Afghanistan, and one's a nurse, and they're all gone.
+One's a defense contractor in Afghanistan, and one's a nurse, and they're all gone.

 I'm on my own.

-Uh well, so what's on your mind today?
+Well, so what's on your mind today?

-Okay, well, I you know, I just wanted to tell you, I'm just Joe average American out here in America, and I was disgusted with what the president did on Friday.
+Okay, well, I, you know, I just wanted to tell you, I'm just Joe average American out here in America, and I was disgusted with what the president did on Friday.

-You know, when he makes promises and goes on national TV and says, We will not open the government, we will stand firm, whether it takes weeks or months or years, you know, we actually believe him.
+You know, when he makes promises and goes on national TV and says, we will not open the government.

-And the other part about that is, you know, uh the House initiates a bill, sends it to the Senate, they both negotiate and send it to the president.
+And the other part about that is, you know, the House initiates a bill, sends it to the Senate.

-If he has 5.7 billion, he signs it.
+If he has $5.7 billion, he signs it.

 If he doesn't, he vetoes it.

-Here's the price.
+Here's the listen.

-Listen, I I have said from the get-go, I don't care how he gets the money.
+I have said from the get-go, I don't care how he gets the money.

-There comes a point where the president's winning on a 70-30 issue, but losing on the shutdown, and then just saying, and then he's being persuaded by Democrats that they want a shot to go behind their leadership's back and negotiate.
+There comes a point where the president's winning on a 70-30 issue, but losing on the shutdown, and then just saying, and then he's being persuaded by Democrats that they want a shot to go behind their leaderships back and negotiate.

 So he says, okay, I'll give you your three weeks.

-Now, uh I am convinced I have no evidence, just my gut.
+I have no evidence, just my gut.

 This is a guy that fights for what he believes in.